asafteirobert/nRF24-Esk8-Remote/README.md

 Distance: Shows the remaining range of the battery.
 This is just a convenience calculation, simply calculated by multiplying your battery level with the battery range from the settings.

 Output: Shows the signal sent to the receiver.
 Recommended to be left on when first using the remote to understand how acceleration, endpoints and cruise control work.

+### How binding works
+To avoid conflicts with other remotes, the transmitter and receiver have to be binded.
+The remote implements autobinding, meaning the transmitter will automatically connect and bind to the first unconnected receiver it detects.
+The binding code is generated automatically when the remote is first started or when the radio channel setting is changed.
+To avoid further interference when using multiple remotes, you can use the radio channel setting to change the radio frequency used.

 ### Links
 More details: